Monday, October 21, 2013

 They don't mean to be, but some friends and family can be

-very insensitive about the subject of adoption
+very insensitive about the subject of adoption.
+I now

 have several friends who have chosen to start or expand their